 All DeCarb territories host coal-fired power plants except for Extremadura (Spain), which has successfully managed to wean itself completely off coal-fired power generation.
 There are 17 coal fired power plants in operation in DeCarb territories with a total capacity of 21 GW, making up about 2.1% of the total European power generation capacity.
-With regards to the type of coal, lignite is used as primary fuel in almost all DeCarb territories except for Észak-Magyarország (Hungary) and Savinjska (Slovenia) which use hard coal.
+With regards to the type of coal, lignite is used as primary fuel in almost all DeCarb territories except for Észak-Magyarország (Hungary) which uses hard coal.
 The DeCarb territory with the most installed capacity is Łódzkie (Poland) with around 5500 MW, followed by Brandenburg (Germany) and South-West Oltenia (Romania) with 4600 MW and 3900 MW respectively.
 The power plants with the lowest operational capacity among DeCarb territories are located in Nordjylland (Denmark) and Észak-Magyarország (Hungary) with 740 MW and 1130 MW respectively.
 The examined lignite fuelled power plants are located in close proximity to mine sites and are connected with them with rail networks/infrastructures to make the supply of raw materials easier and more convenient.
 The vast majority of coal-fired plants in DeCarb partnership area were commissioned over 30 years ago.
-These plants are, on average, 34 years old with an estimated
+These plants are, on average, 34 years old with an estimated efficiency of a mere 33.6%, which is below the EU average (35%).
+Efficiency is a proxy to assess the performance of a power plant.
+It depicts the share of energy contained in the fuel that is converted into heat and electricity, and is calculated based on known plant parameters (age, type, fuel) and environmental conditions.
+The higher the efficiency of a coal fuelled power station, the less the production costs and carbon dioxide (CO2) emissions.
+The efficiency of coal-fired plants in DeCarb territories is within a range of 29% - 37%.
+The most efficient power plants, fitted with Best Available Technologies (BAT), are located in Savinjska (Slovenia), Łódzkie (Poland) and Nordjylland (Denmark) with rates greater than or equal to 37%.